Our Blog

 Then, in the rest of the text, I detail my answer to clarify why I took the position I did.
 To conclude, I transition to promoting a few articles on my website to encourage people to click and learn more.

 This process is easy to repeat in 30 minutes a day.

-It's all you need to have a freelancer dedicate to get a solid ROI.
+All you need to have a dedicated freelancer to get a solid ROI.
 Contract them for four hours a week, lay the groundwork, and turn them loose!

 Landing guest posts takes finesse and proper targeting, but it's easier than people might imagine.
 The key to guest blog outreach is to be reasonable about the sites you target.